-We’re excited to release the first in a new series of Just Church podcasts – the fruit of an exciting new collaboration between CTC, the Church of England and Citizens UK.
+We’re excited to release the first in a new series of Just Church podcasts – the fruit of a new collaboration between CTC, the Church of England and Citizens UK.
 You can listen here or find it wherever you get your podcasts from.

 In January, we launched a new project helping churches harness the potential of community organising for growing in discipleship, number and impact.
 The lockdown has made the work more challenging – but we believe it is as important as ever, and are keen to share ideas with the wider Church to generate further conversation from which we too can learn.